backjeff/gostack-conceitos-reactjs/README.md

 ## :rocket: About

-ReactJS project that hadle repositories.
+ReactJS project that handle repositories.
 It can create, list and delete repositories from API

 Its based on a Rocketseat template: **[Access template](https://github.com/Rocketseat/gostack-template-conceitos-reactjs)**